zelisinho/template-wdayf2sfdc-salesitem2product-migration/README.md

 **HTTP Connector** - Start Report Generation

 + `${http.port}` is set as a property to be defined either on a property file or in CloudHub environment variables.
-+ The path configured by default is `migrateSalesareas` and you are free to change it for the one that you prefer.
++ The path configured by default is `migratesalesitems` and you are free to change it for the one that you prefer.
 + The host name for all endpoints in your CloudHub configuration should be defined as `0.0.0.0`.
 CloudHub will then route requests from your application domain URL to the endpoint.
 + The endpoint is configured as a *request-response* by placing it in the source section of the flow.
 The response will be the summary of Batch Input stage - number of Accounts loaded by the criteria specified.